01-edu/Branch-AI/one_exercise_per_file/week02/day03/ex05/audit/readme.md

         [1., 3., 0., 0.]])
     ```

-4. This question is validated if the column transformer transformed that is fitted on the X_train, transformed the X_test as:
+##### The question 3 is validated if the column transformer transformed that is fitted on the X_train, transformed the X_test as:

 ```console
 # First 2 rows: